diepnguyenhoang/my_website/_docs/assignments/week02.md

 	mkdocs build > git status > git add . > git commit > git push
 	```

 This is how it looks like when I was using markdown to write my assignment on Notepad++

 	![](../images/added7.jpg)

-*Note*
+*Note:*

 	For pictures to be uploaded, I used [FastStone Photo Resizer](http://www.faststone.org/FSResizerDetail.htm) to help me compress the images so that it will not be problematic for the website operation.